FAIMS/bmwhi-citizen-science-2017/README.md

 This module can be downloaded from this GitHub repository.

 ## This module contains the following FAIMS features:
-* user sign-up (users can create their own accounts)
+* user login protected by password
 * picture galleries
 * coordinates from internal GPS
 * attribute-level timestamps